orngepeel/CS325_HW6/README.md

 - R: move to right cell from the current cell
 - U: move to upper cell from the current cell
-- D: move to the lower cell from the current cell returns the path from (a,b) to (x,y).
+- D: move to the lower cell from the current cell

-Utilizes BFS to find the shortest path.
+The function utilizes BFS to return the path from (a,b) to (x,y) in the format of a list of tuples.